MedBridge Go App: Using Research to Improve Your Therapy HEPs

 You should consider limiting the number of exercises.

-Because multiple studies have shown that adherence starts to drop once you get into the range of 6-8 exercises.
+Because multiple studies have shown that adherence starts to drop once you get into the range of six to eight exercises.
 Here’s what one 2009 study found:

-After taking in the research, I would say that 2-3 exercises is a good number to shoot for.
-Any more than 8 exercises should throw up a red flag.
+After taking in the research, I would say that two to three exercises is a good number to shoot for.
+Any more than eight exercises might be a little excessive.

-I know that I need all of the reminders I can get.
+I know that I need all the reminders I can get.

 Today, the research still has not yet caught up with how text message or push notification reminders specifically impact adherence to HEPs.